Pivot / Airlines / 2000s-2025

 Sources

-Southwest and the Bags-Fly-Free Promise That Made Low-Cost Travel Feel Human is a pivot case about Southwest Airlines in 2000s-2025.
-An airline made a low-cost model feel less punitive by giving customers a clear service promise.
-The later move to checked-bag fees shows how a famous operating promise can become a trust risk when the economics change.
+Southwest Airlines Service Route Case is a pivot case about Southwest Airlines in 2000s-2025.
+An airline made a low-cost model read as less punitive by giving customers a clear service promise.
+The later move to checked-bag fees records how a famous operating promise can become a trust risk when the economics change.
 Operational differentiators become brand memory when customers can price the benefit in their heads.
-Removing one is not just a fee change; it can rewrite what people thought the brand protected.
+Removing one is not merely a fee change; it can rewrite what people thought the brand protected.

 Operational differentiators become brand memory when customers can price the benefit in their heads.
-Removing one is not just a fee change; it can rewrite what people thought the brand protected.
+Removing one is not merely a fee change; it can rewrite what people thought the brand protected.